Golf0ned/RepeetCode/README.md

 # RepeetCode

 A tool (and API) to review completed LeetCode problems.
-Because I wanted to be able to pull random LeetCode Problems for practice.
+Because I wanted to be able to pull random LeetCode Problems for practice, and maybe have a reminder of how to do them.

+If someone wants to make a front-end for this, by all means go for it.
+This was more of a 3 hour frustration project.

+Has only been tested on Python 3.10.
+Should work on later versions.
+Shouldn't work on prior versions (RE: `match`).

 ## Installation